10th Grade - School Year

 By late August setup was complete and full testing could begin on a full range of test formulas.
 These formulas had already been created by studying previous data on temperature during charging.
 A few formulas stood out and were refined further.
 Over several months 9 different candidate formulas were produced.
 The final Formula, number 9, started at a 15A charge, but had sufficient temperature dampening so that the battery never exceeded 33°C. A paper was written for the Intel/Westinghouse Competition, which can be downloaded.

-I enjoyed much success in various science competitions, ultimately reaching the very prestigious International Science and Engineering Fair (2002), where I won 4th place in Engineering.
+I enjoyed some success in various science competitions, ultimately reaching the prestigious International Science and Engineering Fair (2002), where I won 4th place in Engineering.

 Patent process started! - 9/27/02